SimeonAT/SpaceViewerPyGame/README.md

 *	~~Change the textbox descriptions for the planets, objects, and spaceship sprites to what I wrote in the DESIGN.pdf.~~
 *	~~Change the music so that it is more suitable to the theme of the game and the gameplay.~~
 *	Add in new spaceship sprites and the animated planet sprites.
 In addition, add a "floating animation" for the asteorid sprites.
+	* Fix bug where the custom size, rather then the size of the sprite itself, dictates its position on the screen.
+Use a size multiple, rather than a custom size.
 *	~~Create a Choice Textbox Tree ADT which will help organize the choices that the player can make when they choose YES/NO in a given choice textbox.~~
 *	Implement the resource gathering mechanics.